 Quality Bias:

-Given that the quality of goods improves over time, the rise in price attributable to quality increase must be separated out from the any pure change in price.
+Given that the quality of goods improves over time, the rise in price attributable to quality increase must be separated from any pure change in price.
 Not doing so will overestimate the CPI, thus introducing the quality bias.

 Arrival of New Products: